Supreme Court of Ghana: Current status

 Aerial view of the Supreme Court building.

 Front view of the Supreme Court building.

 The 1992 constitution stipulates that the Supreme Court is made up of the Chief Justice of Ghana and not less than nine other Justices of the Supreme Court.
 Is the final court of appeal and has jurisdiction over matters relating to the enforcement or the interpretation of constitutional law.
 The Chief Justice is appointed by the President of Ghana acting in consultation with the Council of State and with the approval of the country's Parliament.
 The other Supreme Court Justices are appointed by the President acting on the advice of the Judicial Council and in consultation with the Council of State.
 This must also be with the approval of Parliament.
-The 1992 Constitution abolished all the public tribunals established under the PNDC and created the Regional Tribunal whose chairman was equated with the High Court judges.
+The 1992 Constitution abolished all the public tribunals established under the Provisional National Defence Council and created the Regional Tribunal, whose chairman was equated with the High Court judges.

 There is no limit on the number of judges appointed to the Supreme Court.
 There have been calls for there to be a cap on the number but various judges advised against it due to the demands on the court by the 1992 constitution.
 The Court of Appeal, which includes the chief justice and not fewer than five other judges, has jurisdiction to hear and to determine appeals from any judgment, decree, or High Court of Justice order.
 The High Court of Justice, which consists of the chief justice and not fewer than twelve other justices, has jurisdiction in all matters, civil and criminal, other than those involving treason.

-The current Chief Justice of the Supreme Court of Ghana is Gertrude Torkornoo.
+The current Chief Justice of the Supreme Court of Ghana is Paul Baffoe-Bonnie, who was appointed following the suspension of Gertrude Torkornoo in April 2025.

 Justices of the Supreme Court

-The following is a list of the judges of the Supreme Court.
-In July 2018, President Nana Akufo-Addo appointed four new judges to the Supreme Court.
-They were Samuel K. Marful-Sau and Agnes M.A Dordzie, both Justices of the Appeal Court, Nii Ashie Kotey, a former Dean of the Faculty of Law at the University of Ghana and Nene A. O. Amegatcher, a lawyer in private practice who also a former president of the Ghana Bar Association.
-One of the longest-serving judges of the Court, William Atuguba retired in the same month.
-He had been on the Supreme Court after being nominated by Jerry Rawlings in November 1995 until July 2018.
+In July 2018, President Nana Akufo-Addo appointed four new judges to the Supreme Court: Samuel K. Marful-Sau and Agnes M.A Dordzie, both Justices of the Appeal Court, Nii Ashie Kotey, a former Dean of the Faculty of Law at the University of Ghana, and Nene A. O. Amegatcher, a lawyer in private practice who also a former president of the Ghana Bar Association.
+One of the longest-serving judges of the Court, William Atuguba, retired in the same month.
+He had been on the Supreme Court after being nominated by Jerry Rawlings in November 1995.

+Sophia Akuffo was appointed Chief Justice by President Akufo-Addo from June 2017 to December 2019.